MicrosoftDocs/WSL/WSL/troubleshooting.md

 [    0.398989] 9pnet: Installing 9P2000 support
 ```

-Please see [this Github thread](https://github.com/microsoft/wsl/issues/5307) for further discussion on this issue.
+Please see [this GitHub thread](https://github.com/microsoft/wsl/issues/5307) for further discussion on this issue.

 ### Can't start WSL 2 distribution and only see 'WSL 2' in output